open-contracting/deploy/docs/deploy/servers/data-support.rst

 #.
 Change ``cron.absent`` to ``cron.present`` in the ``salt/kingfisher/collect/incremental.sls`` file.
 #. :doc:`Deploy the new server<../deploy>`.

+.. _pelican-backend-database-migration:

 Pelican backend
 ~~~~~~~~~~~~~~~

-The initial migrations for Pelican backend are run by Salt.
+The initial migrations for Pelican backend, which create the ``exchange_rates`` table, are run by Salt.

 #.
 Connect to the old server, and dump the ``exchange_rates`` table: